Louvre Couture: A Fashion Exhibition Like No Other

 It’s easy to become overwhelmed by the sheer variety, or distracted by the other objets woven in across the rooms of the Richelieu Wing.
 There may be a particular designer or house you want to see — or, like me, you may go in with an open mind.
 Below are ten of my favourite pieces from the exhibition.

-10 Must-See Pieces from Louvre Couture
+Our Ten Favourite Pieces from Louvre Couture

 Here are ten pieces that stood out — not just for their beauty, but for how they were presented within the Louvre’s galleries.
 They’re listed by exhibit number to make them easier to find when you visit.